bigcrimping/bhangmeter/index.md

   </a>
 </p>

-After being detected by the on-board computer the information is uploaded to the cloud for storage in perpetuity
+Once detected by the onboard computer, the NED timestamp is uploaded to the cloud for permanent storage.

 <p align="center">
   <a href="./assets/img/cloud.png" target="_blank">